LIHI Certificate #138 – Dundee Project, Maine

 Waters within the project reach are designated Class GPA in the impoundment and Class B downstream of the project.
 This area of the Presumpscot River has historically been impaired for low dissolved oxygen levels.
 Monitoring conducted by MDEP confirms that increased minimum flows at the project have achieved full attainment of dissolved oxygen standards in the downstream section of the river.

 Downstream dams prevent anadromous fish passage at the project.
-Agencies retain the right to prescribe passage facilities should biological triggers be met that initiate passage construction.
+With the 2019 FERC license amendment incorporating an amended water quality certification and revised USFWS terms, anadromous fish passage is no longer required during the current FERC license term.
 Eel passage facilities were installed in 2007 and have been updated to provide more effective access for American eel passage.
 From September 1 through October 31, the project shuts down operations for 8 hours starting at sunset.
 This facilitates downstream migration of American eel.
 Shutdowns are coordinated with MDMR and USFWS to determine the most effective timing.
 Flows pass over the spillway and ensure safe migration into the bypass reach.

 The project property consists of 115 acres not including the impoundment.
 A shoreline management plan was developed to maintain a buffer zone for the protection of sensitive plant species, aesthetic resources, and recreational access.
 The plan was developed in consultation with the National Park Service, Maine State Planning Office, Maine Department of Inland Fisheries and Wildlife, and the Casco Bay Estuary Project.
 The buffer zone pertains to all project lands within 200 feet of the normal high-water elevation.